Admissions & Aid

 Physics (general test and subject exam optional, but scores will be considered if submitted)

-GRE required for Classical and Near Eastern Archaeology
+Classical and Near Eastern Archaeology

 Applicants will be recommended by the faculty for financial support, comprised of a tuition waiver, stipend, and health insurance.
 These recommendations are reviewed by the Dean and the Committee on Graduate Awards.
 When the number of approved recommendations exceeds the amount of support available, some students will be wait-listed.
 Wait-listed students will be offered admission without support, or with limited support.
 They will be informed as soon as possible if funding becomes available.